fpchecker

 Overview

-FPChecker is a dynamic analysis tool to detect floating-point errors in HPC applications.
-It is the only tool of its class that supports the most common programming languages and models in HPC, including C/C++, MPI, OpenMP, and CUDA.
+FPChecker is a dynamic analysis tool to detect floating-point errors in HPC applications; it helps developers gain a better picture of what’s happening in terms of floating-point arithmetic in their applications.
+It is the only tool of its class that supports common programming languages and models in HPC, including C/C++, MPI, and OpenMP.
 It is designed to be easy to use and easy to integrate into applications.
-The tool provides a detailed HTML report that helps users identify the exact location of floating-point errors in the software.
+The tool provides a detailed HTML report that helps users identify the exact location of floating-point issues, such as exceptions, in the software.

 Features